Niger Military Rulers Order UN Official Out Within 72 Hours - UrduPoint

 Sangare did not address the General Assembly.

+Previously, Niger's coup leaders had said "the perfidious actions" of the UN chief were "likely to undermine any effort to end the crisis in our country".

+In December, neighbouring Burkina Faso expelled its own UN coordinator, with the military leaders there taking issue with the UN's decision to withdraw non-essential staff from the capital.

-Niger's military regime said on Tuesday it escorted the first convoy of French soldiers from their base in the western town of Ouallam headed towards Chad.
+Separately, Niger's military regime said it had escorted the first convoy of French soldiers from their base in the western town of Ouallam headed towards Chad.

+According to a report on Niger's national television on Wednesday evening, "a total of 116 French soldiers and equipment left Niamey for N'Djamena in Chad" on Monday and Tuesday.

+On Monday, a plane with "a first contingent of 49 soldiers" took off from Niamey, reported Téle Sahel.

+The following day, there were reportedly three flights from Niamey, and on Wednesday another plane took off with 14 soldiers aboard.

+The evacuations were said to have been carried out by A400M military transport aircraft travelling from Niamey's Diori Hamani airport to Chad's capital N'Djamena.

-Chad's capital N'Djamena is 1,600 kilometres (1,000 miles) from Niamey and is the base for French forces in the Sahel command.
+N'Djaména, about 1,600 kilometres (1,000 miles) from Niamey, is the base for French forces in the Sahel command.

-Around 1,000 French troops were stationed in Niamey, with another 400 deployed at two forward bases in the northwest, near Mali and Burkina Faso, a hotbed of insurgent activity.
+Around 1,000 French troops were stationed in Niamey, with another 400 deployed at two forward bases in the northwest, near Mali and Burkina Faso, an area known as a hotbed of insurgent activity.

-In addition to the departure by land, "three special flights" have been registered at the airport in Niamey, two for the departure of "97 special forces elements" and one "dedicated to logistics", Niger's new rulers said in a statement on national television.

-The regime, which has assured the withdrawal would happen with "complete safety", said the disengagement would continue on "a timetable agreed to by both parties".
+Niger's military leaders, who ordered the troops' withdrawal and assured the operation would happen with "complete safety", said the disengagement would continue "a timetable agreed to by both parties".

 It is the third time in 18 months that French troops have been sent packing by a former African colony, dealing a severe blow to France's influence on the continent and prestige on the international stage.

-France's ambassador to Niger was also given his marching orders by the leaders of the coup that toppled the French-backed president on July 26.
+France's ambassador to Niger was also given his marching orders by the soldiers who toppled the French-backed president on July 26.

-The United States on Tuesday declared that Niger's ousting of a democratic government -- seen as a key bulwark against Russia -- had been a coup.
+The United States formally acknowledged on Tuesday that Niger's ousting of democratically elected president Mohamed Bazoum had been a military coup d'etat.

-"Any resumption of US assistance will require action... to usher in democratic governance in a quick and credible timeframe," State Department spokesman Matthew Miller said.
+"Any resumption of US assistance will require action... to usher in democratic governance in a quick and credible timeframe," State Department spokesperson Matthew Miller said.

-The United States, along with West African nations and former colonial power France, had been pressing the military to restore President Mohamed Bazoum.
+The United States, along with West African nations and former colonial power France, has pressed the military to restore Bazoum.

-Washington is keeping about 1,000 military personnel in Niger, but they are no longer actively training or assisting Niger forces, another US official said.
+Washington is keeping about 1,000 military personnel in Niger, but is no longer actively training or assisting Niger forces, another US official said.